 Opening hours: Monday - Friday 9:30am-12 and 2pm-5pm.
 It is possible to use the library between 12 and 2pm and up to 6:15pm by making an appointment: 33 (0) 1 43 13 56 71; 33(0) 1 43 13 56 64.

-Access: Priority is given to researchers and student of the EHESS and the CNRS.
-The Center is open to members of the public according to the number of available work places.
+Access: Priority is given to researchers and students of the EHESS and the CNRS.
+The Center is open to members of the public depending on the number of available work places.

 Borrowing: Not specified.

 Russia, Caucasus and Central Europe Studies Visual Resources Center (CERCEC)